quagliato/nodejs-health-check/README.md

 ## Instructions

-Copy the *config-example.json* file to *config.json* (or what other name you want to) and set its path into the environment variable *CONFIG_FILE*.
+### Create a configuration JSON

+You can use the `config-example.json` file as an example to you configuration JSON.

-Inside the config file, you have to fill the SMTP info (host, port, user and pass) in two ways:
+In the JSON, you need to fill the SMTP info (host, port, user and password).
+There is 2 ways to do it:

-1. One *smtp_settings* for all apps, right on the root of the object;
+1. One `smtp_settings` for all apps, right on the root of the object;

-2. One *smtp_settings* for each app;
+2. One `smtp_settings` for each app;

-Master *smtp_settings* will always override app's *smtp_settings*.
+App's `smtp_settings` will always override root's `smtp_settings`.

-You will also have to fill the array *targets* with an object containing this
+You also need to fill the array `targets` with objects containing the following
 properties:

 * **url**: The URL you want to monitor using http:// or https://;